 Septegenarian Don Anselmo Proharan, a retired government minister, finds himself sharing living space with his son, a penurious, bourgeoisie solicitor and his family.
 Don Anselmo, a widower, is restricted to one room of the house, and his social life has narrowed to attending wakes, funerals, and visiting the cemetery.
 When his paraplegic friend Don Lucas, gets a motorized wheelchair, Proharan accompanies him to his wife's grave to leave flowers.
 Don Anselmo soon becomes obsessed with getting his own "little coach" and joining the subculture of other "cochetito" owners.
-However when his tight-fisted son refuses to buy one for him, the old man tries several gambits to get one.
+However, when his tight-fisted son refuses to buy a chair for him, the old man tries several gambits to get one.
 Written by

 8 of 12 people found this review helpful.